openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `iat`: REQUIRED (number).
 Integer for the time at which the key attestation was issued using the syntax defined in [@!RFC7519].
   * `exp`: OPTIONAL (number).
 Integer for the time at which the key attestation and the key(s) it is attesting expire, using the syntax defined in [@!RFC7519].
 MUST be present if the attestation is used with the JWT proof type.
   * `attested_keys` : REQUIRED.
 Array of attested keys from the same key storage component using the syntax of JWK as defined in [@!RFC7517].
   * `key_storage_type` : OPTIONAL.
-Case sensitive string that asserts the key storage component of the keys attested in the `attested_keys` parameter.
-This specification defines initial values in (#keyattestation-keytypes).
+Case sensitive string that asserts the attack potential resistance of the key storage component and its keys attested in the `attested_keys` parameter.
+This specification defines initial values in (#keyattestation-apr).
   * `user_authentication` : OPTIONAL.
-Array of case sensitive strings that assert the authentication methods allowed to access the private keys from the `attested_keys` parameter.
-The values provided within this array are interpreted as a logical OR.
-This specification defines initial values in (#keyattestation-auth).
+Array of case sensitive strings that assert the attack potential resistance of the user authentication methods allowed to access the private keys from the `attested_keys` parameter.
+This specification defines initial values in (#keyattestation-apr).
-  * `apr` : OPTIONAL.
-Array of case sensitive strings that assert attested resistance to specified attack potentials for the given keys.
-The string values contain URNs that identify the given attack potentials.
+  * `certification` : OPTIONAL.
+A String that contains a URL that links to the certification of the key storage component.
   * `nonce`: OPTIONAL.
 String that represents a nonce provided by the Issuer to prove that a key attestation was freshly generated.
   * `status`: OPTIONAL.
 JSON Object representing the supported revocation check mechanisms, such as the one defined in [@!I-D.ietf-oauth-status-list]